aimms/how-to/Articles/104/104-using-email-client-library.rst

    :keywords: email, e-mail, template

+.. note:: Since AIMMS 24, the Email Client Library is no longer supported.
+See also `AIMMS Product Lifecycle <https://documentation.aimms.com/deprecation-table.html>`_

 An introduction to the Email Client Library, please use the following project to follow this article:

     :download:`EmailLibraryDemo.zip <downloads/EmailLibraryDemo.zip>`

 Overview
 --------